 Make a Will

-Having a valid Will is the best way you can ensure that your personal effects and assets will be distributed in the way that you want them to be following your death.
+A valid Will is also the best way you can ensure that your personal effects and assets will be distributed in the way that you want them to be following your death.

 Why should you have a Will?